Raging Bull: Principal photography

-According to Scorsese, production of the film was then closed down for around four months with the entire crew being paid, so De Niro could go on a binge eating trip around northern Italy and France.
-When he did come back to the United States, his weight had increased from 145 to 215 pounds (66 to 97 kg).
-The scenes with the heftier Jake LaMotta—which include announcing his retirement from boxing and LaMotta ending up in a Florida cell—were completed while approaching Christmas 1979 within seven to eight weeks so as not to aggravate the health issues which were already affecting De Niro's posture, breathing, and talking.
+According to Scorsese, production of the film was closed for nearly four months with the entire crew being paid, so that De Niro could go on a binge-eating trip around northern Italy and France.
+When he arrived in the United States, his weight had increased from 145 to 215 pounds (66 to 97 kg).
+The scenes with the heftier Jake LaMotta—which include announcing his retirement from boxing and LaMotta in a Florida cell—were completed seven-to-eight weeks later when approaching Christmas 1979, so as not to aggravate the health issues that were affecting De Niro's posture, breathing and talking.

-According to Evje, Jake's nightclub sequence was filmed in a closed-down San Pedro club on December 3.
-The jail cell head-banging scene was shot on a constructed set with De Niro asking for minimal crew to be present—there was not even a boom operator.
+According to Evje, Jake's nightclub sequence was filmed in a closed San Pedro club on December 3.
+The jail cell head-banging scene was shot on a constructed set, with De Niro asking for minimal crew to be present.
+There was not even a boom operator present.

-The final sequence where Jake LaMotta is in front of his mirror was filmed on the last day of shooting, requiring 19 takes, with only the 13th being used for the film.
+The final sequence, in which Jake LaMotta is in front of his mirror, was filmed on the last day of shooting, requiring 19 takes, with only the 13th being used for the film.
 Scorsese wanted to have an atmosphere that would be so cold that the words would have an impact as he tries to come to terms with his relationship with his brother.